Chile isn’t the world’s top lithium producer, but it holds the largest lithium reserves by far. Learn which other countries have high reserves.

 Interestingly, while Australia was the largest lithium-producing country in the world in 2017, it is fourth in terms of reserves.

-The country is home to the Greenbushes lithium project, which is operated by Talison Lithium, a subsidiary jointly owned by the Tianqi Lithium (SZSE:002466) and Albemarle.
+The country is home to the Greenbushes lithium project, which is operated by Talison Lithium, a subsidiary jointly owned by the Tianqi Lithium and Albemarle.
 The project is known as the longest continuously operating mining area, having been in operation for over 25 years.
+There are multiple expansions going on at Greenbushes currently.

 Other lithium reserves by country